isagoya/astro-hananiawan-m2/src/pages/md/chapt11.md

  Elder sister Atuko and younger sister Chieko came out from the left side of the stage and began to dance.

-It was ‘‘Kagiyadefuu*1”
+It was ‘‘Kagiyadefuu[^1]”

-　　   What can we compare with
+> What can we compare with

-       The happiness of today
+> The happiness of today

-       It is like flowers in buds
+> It is like flowers in buds

-       Opening in the morning dew.
+> Opening in the morning dew.

 “Ah, how I wish I could have swung the souls of Ryou and Yui in this sound and blood bond.

-＊1 Kagiyadefuu Bushi(Tune)’ is the dance performed at the opening of happy
+[^1]: Kagiyadefuu Bushi(Tune)’ is the dance performed at the opening of happy celebrations.

- celebrations.
 Also called ‘Gujinfuu’.
-It is named after the music played in front of

- the Ryukyu king.
-There are five imperial tunes: ‘Unnna-bushi’, ‘Nagaiheya Bushi’,

-‘Nakagusukuhantame Bushi’, ‘Kotei Bushi’ and ‘Kagiyadefuu-Bushi’
+It is named after the music played in front of the Ryukyu king.
+There are five imperial tunes: ‘Unnna-bushi’, ‘Nagaiheya Bushi’,‘Nakagusukuhantame Bushi’, ‘Kotei Bushi’ and ‘Kagiyadefuu-Bushi’

 ## The Family